WA-Department-of-Agriculture/soils/README.md

 same county, and across the entire project.

-Any scientist leading a soil health survey can use {soils} to create custom reports for all survey participants.
-Democratize your data by giving back to the farmers and land managers who contributed soil samples to your survey project.
+Any scientist leading a soil health survey can use {soils} to create custom reports for all participants.
+Democratize your data by giving back to the farmers and land managers who contributed soil samples to your soil sampling project.
 Use these reports to empower each participant to explore and better understand their data.

 The [Washington State Department of